Whyned/vulnscanner/README.md

 We currently depend on the nose and coverage python modules, to install them, you can simply run `pip install -r requirements-dev.txt`.
 Make sure pip defaults to your python3 pip.

 ## Available make rules
+- `make test` Run tests
-- Run tests with `make test`
+- `make coverage` Run tests with coverage
-- Run tests with coverage with `make coverage`
+- `make coverage-html` Run tests with coverage and create html coverage report in `./coverage`
-- Clean with `make clean`
+- `make clean` clean folder from coverages, py cache files etc.